asciamanna/asciamanna.github.io/_posts/2014-06-28-getting-started-with-animations-in-angularjs.md

 <a href="http://embed.plnkr.co/rZu3gagbi22FI42gICHU/preview" target="_blank">View example in Plunker.</a>

-##Third-Party Library Example
+###Third-Party Library Example
-Including third party animation libraries is quite simple.
+Including third-party animation libraries is quite simple.
 Take a look at the same example, one more time, but using the **fadeOut** animation provided by the [animate.css](http://daneden.github.io/animate.css/) library.
 Integrating animate.css is quite easy because it uses keyframe animations.
 So, simply remove your keyframe animation definition from the previous example, add a link to animate.css in the head of your HTML, and reference the animate **fadeOut** animation in your CSS.
 It's that simple.

 <a href="http://embed.plnkr.co/jNQrFW8LY2FuOI0ffLYj/preview" target="_blank">View example in Plunker.</a>